Skip to main content

 Acts independently without requiring human approval on each call, unless a permission constraint mandates it.
 The standard type for background agents, cron jobs, and AI assistants that run unattended.

 Receives permissions from another agent via a delegation chain rather than having them declared at creation.
-Use this for ephemeral sub-agents spun up to complete a specific task, then discarded.
+Use this for ephemeral sub-agents spun up to complete one task, then discarded.

 Long-lived identity for infrastructure, such as an MCP server or an internal microservice that calls other services on behalf of users.
 Treat it like a service account.